|Nutritional Guidelines (per serving)|

-- This method may seem counterintuitive if, like me, you're used to the instruction to avoid exposing aromatic fresh herbs to high heat and to keep them covered while they are infusing.
-But it works beautifully!
+This method may seem counterintuitive if, like us, you're used to the instruction to avoid exposing aromatic fresh herbs to high heat and to keep them covered while they are infusing.
+But it works beautifully.

-- Place the fresh rosemary into your slow cooker and cover with the oil.
+Place the fresh rosemary in your slow cooker and cover with the oil.
 Cook on the high setting uncovered for 1 hour.

 Turn off the slow cooker and let the oil cool to room temperature.

 Strain into a clean, dry glass bottle or jar (it is not necessary to sterilize the bottle or jar).